howech/gestalt/README.md

 the destructure_assignments and destructure_arrays options, below. )

 It is possible to turn a configuration object back into a regular object.
-Also, if a configuration object looks like an array (all integer keys...)  toObject will in fact return an array.
+If a configuration object looks like an array (all integer keys, contiguous from zero)  toObject will in fact return an array.

 ## Events